Andre Dubus: Influences and reputation

-Personal difficulties
+Personal life

-Dubus's life was marked by several tragedies.
-The rape of his daughter caused Dubus many years of paranoia over his loved ones' safety.
-Dubus carried personal firearms to protect himself and those around him, until the night in the late 1980s, when he almost shot a man who was in a drunken argument with his son outside a bar in Haverhill.
+Dubus was a devout Catholic and his life was marked by several tragedies.
+The rape of his daughter caused Dubus many years of paranoia related to his loved ones' safety.
+Dubus carried personal firearms to protect himself and those around him, until the night in the late 1980s, when he almost shot a man who was in a drunken argument with his son outside a bar in Haverhill, Massachusetts.